samsdimko/text_saver/README.md

 ## Description

-The Text Saver Browser Extension is designed to enhance your browsing experience by offering powerful features to save and organize text-based content from web pages.
+The Text Saver Browser Extension is designed to enhance your browsing experience by offering powerful features of saving and organizing text-based content from web pages.
 Whether it's a memorable quote, a useful piece of information, or an inspiring passage, our extension enables you to capture and store these texts effortlessly for future reference.

 ## Features